-In reviewing the organizational capacity, reviewers will provide appropriate scores to the extent applicants effectively address the following:
+In reviewing the organizational capacity, reviewers will provide appropriate scores to the extent applicants effectively:

-- 4.1 Provide evidence of experience and expertise in effectively operating runaway and homeless youth projects designed to prevent and end youth homelessness as described in Section IV.2.
-Content and Form of Application Submission, Project Description, Organizational Capacity.
-(0-6 points) - 4.2 If applicable, detail the scope of work to be performed, work schedules, remuneration, and other terms and conditions that define third-party working relationships with sub-grantees, subcontractors, or other cooperating entities (e.g., key stakeholders as described in Section IV.2.
-Content and Form of Application Submission, Project Description, and Organizational Capacity) needed to successfully carry out the activities as described in this FOA.
-If not applicable, applicants must state that no third-party agreements will be needed for the proposed scope of work.
-(0-2 points) - 4.3 Provide plans, procedures, and standards that demonstrate the ability and capacity to incorporate and manage the program administration requirements (i.e., staff safety, background checks, emergency preparedness plan, licensing requirement, training plan, governance and fiscal controls, staffing plan, technical assistance, monitoring, short-term training, confidentiality, and equal treatment for faith-based organizations) as detailed in Section VI.2.
-Federal Award Administration Information, Administrative and National Policy Requirements.
+- 4.1 Provide strong evidence of sufficient experience and expertise in efficiently and effectively operating runaway and homeless youth projects designed to prevent youth homelessness.
+Reviewers will consider the evidence as strong based on a thorough review of an organization's past work, program design, and ability to connect young people experiencing homelessness to services.
+(0-5points) - 4.2 Detail the scope of work to be performed, work schedules, remuneration, and other terms and conditions that define third-party working relationships with sub-recipients, subcontractors, or other cooperating entities (e.g., co-laborers as described in Section IV.2.
+Project Approach) to successfully carry out the activities as described in this FOA.
+If not applicable, the applicant must state that no third-party agreements will be needed for the proposed scope of work.
 (0-5 points)

+4.3 Demonstrate the ability and capacity to competently incorporate and manage the Program Administration Requirements (i.e., staff safety, background checks, emergency preparedness plan, licensing requirement, training plan, governance and fiscal controls, staffing plan, technical assistance, monitoring, short-term training, confidentiality, and equal treatment for faith-based organizations) as detailed in Section VI.2.
+Administrative and National Policy Requirements into the project.
+(0-3 points).